ethan-campbell/WASSAIL/README.md

 > [!TIP]
 > If you need to download all the required input data, this will likely take around 1-3 days.
 I recommend starting by submitting the ERA5 Copernicus data requests so they can be queued and run in the cloud while you download other data locally.

 7. In the **"Download and process data"** cell, set the boolean variables at the top to `True` to download the corresponding data sets, as needed.
 I recommend doing this individually, running the cell for each download, and setting the switch back to `False` afterwards.
-As mentioned above, the AWI snow buoy, NSIDC CDR Near-Real-Time ice concentration, and NSIDC Polar Pathfinder 'Quicklook' ice motion data are provided in `` for reproducibility and do not have to be re-downloaded unless you are running the model over different time periods.
+As mentioned above, the AWI snow buoy, NSIDC CDR Near-Real-Time ice concentration, and NSIDC Polar Pathfinder 'Quicklook' ice motion data are provided in `wassail.zip` for reproducibility and do not have to be re-downloaded unless you are running the model over different time periods.

 > [!IMPORTANT]
 > You will need a NASA Earthdata account, as some NSIDC download routines will prompt you for your login credentials.
 Additionally, the ERA5 download routine requires an ECMWF account as well as local installation of a Copernicus CDS API key; see [here](https://cds.climate.copernicus.eu/how-to-api) for how to set this up.
 If you see "Request is queued" after running the ERA5 download code, you can exit using `Ctrl-C`.
 You can track the status of your ERA5 download requests and obtain the download links at [cds.climate.copernicus.eu/requests?tab=all](https://cds.climate.copernicus.eu/requests?tab=all), then use `wget` or similar to download the ERA5 files into `Data/Reanalysis/ERA5/`.
 Please see the documentation in the notebook for more info.
 This is the only download routine that does not run fully automatically.